 If these are filled with lemons instead of chocolate, how can they be called brownies?
 It is because these Lemon morsels have the same texture as your favorite fudgy brownie.
 They are thick and rich.
 Yet you find them a bit lighter than your average fudgy brownie, which is divine.
 The fudge like texture melts in your mouth, leaving you wanting more.
-You’ll notice there is no leavening agent (baking soda or powder) in this lemon brownie recipe.
-This helps create that fudgy brownie like texture you are going to fall in love with.
-Now when you want a dense rich dessert but not the chocolate, you can reach for these!
+When you want a dense rich dessert but not the chocolate, you can reach for these!

 Tips for the Best Lemon Brownies